The Ogre (1989 film): Production

 Following the success of the film Demons and Demons 2 and other foreign horror films in Italy, the company Reiteitalia would announce in July 1986 that a series titled Brivido giallo which would be made featuring five made-for-television film directed by Lamberto Bava.
 Of these films only four would be made: Graveyard Disturbance, Until Death, The Ogre and Dinner with a Vampire.
 The films were shot between 1987 and 1988.

 The screenplay for The Ogre is similar to that of the one written for The House by the Cemetery, which at one point director Lamberto Bava was slated to direct.
 Bava explained that the scripts were similar as The Ogre was based on the Sacchetti's original script for The House by the Cemetery which was altered by its director Lucio Fulci.
 Sacchetti countered these claims, stating that the films were not the same story but were "part of [his] poetics regarding home and children: a recurring theme which I have explored several times with different shades, but also with assonances."
-Bava stated that the script for the film suffered from a lot of self-censorship, noting that "An issue issue in the script was when the ogre showed up.
+Bava stated that the script for the film suffered from a lot of self-censorship, noting that "An issue in the script was when the ogre showed up.
 What could we do with it?
 Had it been a movie .... the ogre would eat children, but on TV you couldn't do that."